edsulaiman/jetbrains-rider-dark-theme/README.md

 ## Inconsistencies?

-If you find any inconsistency in any language, raise an [Issue](https://github.com/edsulaiman/jetbrains-rider-dark-theme/issues) and I'll fix it, please provide a sample for the language so I can compare.
+If you find any inconsistency in any language, feel free to raise an [Issue](https://github.com/edsulaiman/jetbrains-rider-dark-theme/issues), and either I or someone else will look into it.
+Please provide a sample for comparison.
+You can also contribute by submitting a pull request!

 ## Custom Font